Born: October 19, 1966

 Instead of the $20-million budget that had been suggested, Swingers was shot for $250,000 with every word exactly as Favreau had written them and with every actor he'd written them for.
 Directed by Doug Liman and starring Favreau and Vince Vaughn, the movie was a festival and indie hit.

-He married Joya Tillem on November 24, 2000.
-They have a son and a daughter together.
+His personal life is thriving as well, having married Joya Tillem on November 24, 2000.
+They have a son and two daughters.